Kariuki79/leads-ai-engine/README.md

-# Thika Leads: AI-Driven Task & Inquiry Processor
+# Potential Leads: AI-Driven Task & Inquiry Processor

 An enterprise-grade automation suite built with **n8n** to ingest, fingerprint, and triage incoming business inquiries.
 The system features a deterministic de-duplication engine and an autonomous error-handling circuit to ensure 99.9% data integrity.